 In mid-February of 1937, the Soviets established a 60-hour “around-the-clock surveillance” of Lore’s two-floor apartment (by renting an apartment in the house across the street.)
 Here is Kobyakov’s fascinating account, in my English translation:

 In mid-February 1937, on the eve of the next scheduled meeting, around-the-clock surveillance was established, which continued for 60 hours.
-It was ascertained that contrary to “Leo”’s statements, he did not make any trip to Washington, D.C. in those days.
+It was ascertained that contrary to “Leo”‘s statements, he did not make any trip to Washington, D.C. in those days.
 Throughout the whole period of surveillance, he left his home only once, for four hours.
-For three nights running, “Leo”’s study was bustling with work, with the participation of all the family members; in particular, “Leo”’s wife 11 and son were taking turns at the typewriter typing something.
+For three nights running, “Leo”‘s study was bustling with work, with the participation of all the family members; in particular, “Leo”‘s wife [11.
+Lillian Lore, who by that time had served as her husband’s secretary for more than two decades.]] and son were taking turns at the typewriter typing something.
 When providing us with the materials, “Leo” repeated his usual lies about a trip to Washington and meetings with sources.

 On the eve of the next scheduled meeting in late March, surveillance was resumed – with the same results.

 With the results of physical surveillance, the Centre arrived at a preliminary conclusion, that “Leo” was an exceptionally talented compiler.
 The use of information from open sources, fishing in them for any new data, as well as their analysis and evaluation, often produce outstanding results; many intelligence services do not neglect this method of information-gathering.
 But such work is considered auxiliary to the main task – obtaining information from agent sources.
 The work with “Leo” could be continued, but, on different terms.